-- Based on the TJPA Board decision during July 2024 to extend the FFGA award date 27 months to July 2027, policymakers agreed that the project's critical third-party agreements could be similarly extended.
+• Based on the TJPA Board decision during July 2024 to extend the FFGA award date 27 months to July 2027, policymakers agreed that the project's critical third-party agreements could be similarly extended.
 Negotiations on all critical third-party agreements will continue.
 At their meeting on September 6, 2024, the Joint Ad Hoc Committee, consisting of a subset of the TJPA and Caltrain Boards' members, requested that the Project provide an update of the status of the critical third-party agreements in the Fall of 2025.
-Specifically, see the following sections regarding the status of the following agreements: Caltrain MCA; California High Speed Rail MCA; 4KY Railyard Agreement and Interim Agreement with Caltrain. - San Francisco Peninsula Rail Program MOU - The MOU was executed on June 5, 2020. - Agency Partners include: - Transbay Joint Powers Authority (TJPA) - Metropolitan Transportation Commission (MTC) - San Francisco Municipal Transportation Agency (SFMTA) - Peninsula Corridor Joint Powers Board Caltrain (PCJPB) - California High Speed Rail Authority (CHSRA) - City and County of San Francisco (CCSF) - The MOU partners recognize that the Transbay DTX project is a critical link in the Bay Area, mega-region, and state transportation system.
-The partners believe that the Transbay DTX can be more efficiently and effectively developed through a multiagency partnership among local, regional and state stakeholder agencies with expertise in developing, funding and implementing major transportation infrastructure projects. - The MOU had a 3-year term to June 5, 2023 and has been extended twice.
+Specifically, see the following sections regarding the status of the following agreements: Caltrain MCA; California High Speed Rail MCA; 4KY Railyard Agreement and Interim Agreement with Caltrain.

+- San Francisco Peninsula Rail Program MOU - The MOU was executed on June 5, 2020. - Agency Partners include: - Transbay Joint Powers Authority (TJPA) - Metropolitan Transportation Commission (MTC) - San Francisco Municipal Transportation Agency (SFMTA) - Peninsula Corridor Joint Powers Board Caltrain (PCJPB) - California High Speed Rail Authority (CHSRA) - City and County of San Francisco (CCSF) - O The MOU partners recognize that the Transbay DTX project is a critical link in the Bay Area, mega-region, and state transportation system.
+The partners believe that the Transbay DTX can be more efficiently and effectively developed through a multi-agency partnership among local, regional and state stakeholder agencies with expertise in developing, funding and implementing major transportation infrastructure projects. - o The MOU had a 3-year term to June 5, 2023 and has been extended twice.
 The first amendment extended the term to December 2023 and the second amendment to May 2024.
 The agreement was allowed to lapse with TJPA's agreement to operate under the framework of the Successor MOU Blueprint adopted by TJPA in August 2023.

-The six agency project partners have completed work on the successor MOU that will effectively and efficiently support the Transbay DTX project as it advances from the Project Development phase to the Engineering phase during 2024.
-The successor MOU, known as The Portal Project Implementation Memorandum of Understanding (Implementation MOU), was finalized at the IPMT level and supported at the Executive

-Working Group level in November 2024 and approved by the TJPA Board on January 30, 2025.
+The six agency project partners completed work on the successor MOU that will effectively and efficiently support the Transbay DTX project as it advances from the - effectively and efficiently support the Transbay DTX project as it advances from the Project Development phase to the Engineering phase that started during 2024.
+The successor MOU, known as The Portal Project Implementation Memorandum of Understanding (Implementation MOU), was finalized at the IPMT level and supported at the Executive Working Group level in November 2024 and approved by the TJPA Board on January 30, 2025. - Ooing forward, this PMOC Monthly Monitoring Report will replace the "San Francisco Peninsula Rail Program MOU" with the successor "The Portal Project Implementation Memorandum of Understanding" and continue monitoring activities and decisions of the six agencies under the new MOU. - City and County of San Francisco (CCSF) Agencies (10) Interagency Cooperation Agreement (ICA). - The ICA provides a single agreement between CCSF and TJPA for Phase 2 of the Transbay Program, with a common set of terms negotiated with TJPA counsel and one team from the City Attorney's Office (CAO).
+The ICA is supplemented by two sets of appendices: Appendix A - Real Estate; Appendix B - Technical Scopes by Agency. - o ICA Drafting and Approval Timeline: - Approved by full Board of Supervisors on June 27, 2023. - Resolution signed by Mayor; ICA was executed on February 7, 2024.